bcgov/pipeline-templates/docs/github.md

     with:
       ## DOCKER BUILD PARAMS
       NAME: flask-web
+      BUILD_WORKDIR: ./demo/flask-web

+      ## TARGET IMAGE
+      IMAGE_REGISTRY: docker.io
       IMAGE: gregnrobinson/flask-demo-app
-      BUILD_WORKDIR: ./demo/flask-web

       ## HELM VARIABLES
       HELM_DIR: ./demo/flask-web/helm
       VALUES_FILE: ./demo/flask-web/helm/values.yaml

-      # EDIT your repository secrets to log into your OpenShift cluster and set up the context.
+      # Repository secrets to log into your OpenShift cluster and set up the context.
       # See https://github.com/redhat-actions/oc-login#readme for how to retrieve these values.
       # To get a permanent token, refer to https://github.com/redhat-actions/oc-login/wiki/Using-a-Service-Account-for-GitHub-Actions
       OPENSHIFT_SERVER: ${{ secrets.OPENSHIFT_SERVER }}
       OPENSHIFT_TOKEN: ${{ secrets.OPENSHIFT_TOKEN }}
       OPENSHIFT_NAMESPACE: "default"

-      # EDIT with the port your application should be accessible on.
+      # Port number of your application should be accessible on.
       # If the container image exposes *exactly one* port, this can be left blank.
       # Refer to the 'port' input of https://github.com/redhat-actions/oc-new-app
       APP_PORT: "80"

-      # EDIT to change the image registry settings.
-      # Registries such as GHCR, Quay.io, and Docker Hub are supported.
-      IMAGE_REGISTRY: docker.io/gregnrobinson

       # Used to access Redhat Openshift on an internal IP address from a Github Runner.
       TAILSCALE: true